-Brand Portfolio Strategy: The Group is expanding in all price segments of the leather and non-leather upholstered furniture market.
+Brand Portfolio Strategy: The Group is focusing in all price segments of the leather and non-leather upholstered furniture market.
 The Group has divided its extensive product range into two different brands, Natuzzi and Italsofa, in an effort to address specific market segments and increase its sales and profitability.

-i) The Natuzzi brand offers high -end and high quality products, with detailed designs and customized materials and finishes.
-It aims to position itself as the brand that helps consumers rediscover the home as a welcoming place, a place of happiness and well-being.
-The Group wants to establish an "aspirational" image through the style and quality of its products, and the concepts and communications in its stores.
-The Group wants to maintain a broad target market by bringing consumers around the world product collections filled with beautiful, Italian-style living room design through its stores and galleries.
+i) The Natuzzi brand offers high -end high -quality products, with detailed designs and customized materials and finishes.
+The Group aims to position this brand as one that helps consumers rediscover the home as a welcoming place, a place of happiness and well-being.
+The Group also wants to establish an "aspirational" image for this brand through the style and quality of its products, and the concepts and presentation in its stores.
+Finally, the Group seeks to broaden this brand's market by bringing consumers in various countries around the world product collections filled with beautiful, Italian-style living room design.
+Products under this brand are distributed through the Group's stores, galleries, and qualified free market (multi brand) retailers that carry high -end products.

-From the identification of consumer needs and market trends, to the delivery of the living room in the consumer's home, Natuzzi directly controls 92% of the production and distribution value chain to guarantee ultimate quality at the most competitive prices.
-All models are designed in the Style Center in Italy and are primarily manufactured in the Group's Italian factories.
+From the identification of consumer preferences and market trends, to the delivery of the living room in the consumer's home, Natuzzi directly controls 90% of the production and distribution value chain, with the aim of ensuring ultimate quality at competitive prices.
+All models are designed in the Group's Style Center in Italy and are primarily manufactured at the Group's Italian factories.

-In the last quarter of 2005 and the beginning of 2006, the Group moved some of the production for its most popular Natuzzi-brand models in the United States to its manufacturing facilities outside of Italy in order to increase profitability and avoid raising prices in response to the weak U.S. dollar.
-This offer includes limited models and covers in leathers and microfibers, but no "Total Look" furnishings.
+In the last quarter of 2005 and the beginning of 2006, the Group moved some of the production for its most popular Natuzzi-brand models in the United States to its manufacturing facilities outside of Italy in order to avoid the relative rise in production costs at its Italian plants due to the weak U.S. dollar and thus increase profitability.
+This move includes limited models and covers in leathers and microfibers, but no "Total Look" furnishings.

-ii) The Italsofa brand, in the medium segment of the market, aims to position itself as the brand that offers quality products at competitive prices through current and additional wholesale channels.
-The Brand includes a wide range of sofas and armchairs in leather and microfiber, which are available in different versions.
-Products are designed in Italy and manufactured at the Group's factories in China, Brazil and Romania to provide the best possible value in the market.
+ii) The Italsofa brand, targets the medium segment of the market.
+The Group aims to position this brand as one that offers quality products at competitive prices.
+The brand includes a wide range of sofas and armchairs in leather and microfiber, which are available in different versions.
+Products are designed in Italy and manufactured at the Group's factories in China, Brazil and Romania, to provide the best possible value in the market.
+Products under this brand are distributed through wholesale channels.

-Competition has increased significantly in recent years as foreign producers from countries with lower manufacturing costs have begun to play an important role in the upholstered furniture market.
+Competition has increased significantly in recent years within this segment as foreign producers from countries with lower manufacturing costs have begun to play an important role in the upholstered furniture market.
 Such manufacturers are often able to offer their products at lower prices, which increases price competition in the industry.
 In particular, manufacturers in China, Eastern Europe and South America have increased competition in the lower-priced segment of the market.

-In response to the actions and strength of the Group's competitors and the inherent fragmentation in some markets in which it competes, the Group will continue to focus its efforts on improving product quality, design and reliable customer service.
+In response to this increase and the inherent fragmentation in some markets in which the Group competes, the Group will continue to focus its efforts on improving product quality, design and reliable customer service.